Honor System Rules

 - Other similar acts.

-If someone in a group commits academic misconduct, the entire group could be held responsible for it as well.
-It is important to clearly document who contributes what parts of the joint project and to know what group members are doing and how they are getting the material they provide.20.1.2.5 OTHER TYPES OF CONDUCT CONCERNS
+If someone in a group commits academic misconduct, the entire group could be held responsible for academic misconduct, as well.
+It is important to clearly document who contributes what parts of the joint project.
+Students in groups are responsible for knowing what group members are doing and how they are getting the material they provide.
+Any academic misconduct discovered should be reported immediately to the instructor or AHSO.